 - Salt and Pepper

-- Rice, cooked for serving.
+- Rice cooked for serving.
 We prefer [Coconut Rice]

 - Rub the grates with a paper towel dipped in oil.

 - Start with the peppers and onions, followed by meat and pineapple, finishing with peppers and onions again.

 - The last 3 minutes of cooking, glaze the kabobs with teriyaki sauce, turn and glaze again.
-Remove from the heat.

 - Place the broccoli in a pot with a little water and add the lid.

 - Add the rice, broccoli and slice everything off of the kabobs into a 9x13" dish and drizzle with a little more teriyaki.
-Serve family style.